-- · Always use cached resources. - · load and test all Notch blocks before every show - Notch blocks that are not used should remain loaded on the layer.
+- Always use cached resources. - · load and test all Notch blocks before every show - Notch blocks that are not used should remain loaded on the layer.
 Use the bypass switch to disable Notch. - Plan the layers that will use Notch.
-Use as few Hippotizer layers as possible.
+Use as few layers with Notch as possible.